Search WriteAnswers for FAQs on your topic:

 You will need to decide when to use quotations and when to use your own words.
 Quotations used sparingly have more impact.
 Remember, they are only there to support your ideas.
 Use a quotation when you want to:

 Tip: A quotation isn't necessary for information that is considered common knowledge.
-See Not-So-Common Knowledge (Princeton University) for more information.
+See What is Common Knowledge? for more information.

 How will using quotations improve your writing?

 Read the two examples below.
 What differences do you notice between them?

 |Example A||Example B|

 |Frederick Douglass maintained that it was a concerted effort on the part of slave owners to make the slaves feel less than human.||Frederick Douglass maintained that it was a concerted effort on the part of the slave owners to make the slaves feel less than human.
 In the narrative of his life, he wrote that, “by far the larger part of the slaves know as little of their ages as horses know of theirs, and it is the wish of most masters within my knowledge to keep their slaves thus ignorant” (p.
 255).|

 Both excerpts discuss the same topic, but the quotation in the second example supports the idea with an example.

 How should you select a quotation?